EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 **Step 1:** Ensure that cURL is enabled at the server level.
 You will see an error at the top of the settings page if cURL is disabled.
 If you see no error, continue to step 2.

-**Step 2:** If you have entered your MailChimp API key and are still getting the error "<em>Error: Please enter a valid Mail Chimp API Key</em>," please check the developer console inside your browser for further information.
+**Step 2:** If you have entered your MailChimp API key and are still getting the error "*Error: Please enter a valid Mail Chimp API Key*," please check the developer console inside your browser for further information.

 - Right-click in the API Key input field, and select 'Inpsect Element'
 - Once the developer console is open, select the Console tab to see a more specific error.

-For information on how to use your browser's developer console, read the WordPress Codex article, <a href="http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors" target="_blank">Using Your Browser to Diagnose JavaScript Errors</a>.
+For information on how to use your browser's developer console, read the WordPress Codex article, [Using Your Browser to Diagnose JavaScript Errors](http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors).

 <strong>Possible Errors And Resolutions</strong>

 * Could not resolve host: xxxx.api.mailchimp.com  - the host you have provided is incorrect.
 The host is the string after the last dash (example: us2)
 * Invalid Mailchimp API Key: xxxxxxxxxxxxxxxxxx-xxx - Your API key is invalid.
-You can confirm a valid key by logging into <a href="http://mailchimp.com" target="_blank">MailChimp</a> and checking the active API key registered to your account.
+You can confirm a valid key by logging into [MailChimp](http://mailchimp.com) and checking the active API key registered to your account.

 = I don't want the form to be the 100% width.
 How can I adjust the width myself? = You can adjust the width of the forms on your site by changing the width of the element with the class .yks-mailchimpFormContainer.
 This is the parent container for the form.
 Adjusting this width will control the width of the input fields inside of it.